0xchase/bap-frontend/README.md

 ## Advanced Features
  - Translate BAP IR to LLVM, rewrite binary, run LLVM analysis
  - Record an execution, use bap to analyze it.
-Inspiration [here](https://youtu.be/OW3tGGN4eBU)
+Inspiration [here](https://youtu.be/OW3tGGN4eBU).
+Build on panda-re's panda framework.

 ## UI
  - Integrations for radare2, binaryninja, ghidra